Read on to find out more for about bullying in youth sports. As well as useful ideas and strategies to overcome this potentially harmful issue.

 These signs do not necessarily mean that your child is being bullied, but may serve as a reminder to bring up a conversation with your child about bullying and their well-being.
 After having this conversation, if your child denies being bullied but you are still concerned, perhaps you could ask another adult that they trust to talk to them.
 This could be a teacher, older sibling, coach or another family member.
 Your child may be afraid to tell you for fear of getting into trouble, making the bullying worse, or embarrassment.

-If your child opens up to you about being bullied, ensure you are supportive and listen to your child’s feelings without judgement or blame.
+If your child opens up to you about being bullied, ensure you are supportive and listen to your child’s feelings without judgment or blame.
 Don’t ask your child what they have done to incite the behaviour, and don’t minimise their concerns.

 What coaches and clubs can do to prevent bullying

 In team sports, it’s the responsibility of the coaches and club presidents to ensure bullying doesn’t occur.
 Emphasising team-building activities and fostering a family-like environment reduces the occurrence of bullying.
-Environments which are highly competitive and promote winning at all costs, are more likely to foster bullying behaviours.
-Alternatively, bullying is less likely to occur, when enjoyment, team work, sportsmanship and skill development are given priority.
+Environments which are highly competitive and promote winning at all costs are more likely to foster bullying behaviours.
+Alternatively, bullying is less likely to occur, when enjoyment, teamwork, sportsmanship and skill development are given priority.

 If you witness any bullying on the field, directed toward your child or another.
 Firstly, arrange a meeting with the coach.
-Explain what you’ve seen and put the responsibility onto the coach to stop the bulling.
+Explain what you’ve seen and put the responsibility onto the coach to stop the bullying.
 If their response is unsatisfactory, escalate the problem to the President of the club.

 It may be tempting to confront the bully’s parents about the problem.
 But, this could make things worse.
 Also, it’s difficult for a parent to hear that their child is a bully.
-As, they may feel under attack or disbelieve you.
+As they may feel under attack or disbelieve you.
 Often, it’s best to discuss the situation with the other parents in a neutral environment, with a coach acting as mediator.

 At home, work with your child on strategies to eliminate the bullying.
 Promote positive body language, like eye contact.
-A child that appears confident in themselves is less likely to be a victim to bullying.
+A child that appears confident in themselves is less likely to be a victim of bullying.
 Practice assertive things your child could say if bullying occurs.
 Retaliation will only aggravate the bully.
 If they appear unfazed by the torment, the bully will eventually give up.
 When your child tells you how they successfully diffused harassment at training, or you see them stand up for themselves or another child at a game, make sure to praise them to encourage the positive behaviour.